 The Dow Jones Industrial Average (DJIA) is perhaps the most widely followed stock market index in the world.
-Yet, very few people actually know that the number represents just 30 companies.
+Yet, very few people know that the number represents just 30 firms.

 The Birth of the DJIA

 Dow's first index was created in 1884.
 It had 11 transportation-related stocks.
-He adjusted the original index (on Wall Street, this process is known as “reconstituting”) and renamed it the Dow Jones Rail Average (in the 1970’s, the name was updated to the Dow Jones Transportation Average to cover the introduction of air freight and other forms of transportation).
+He changed the original index (on Wall Street, this process is known as “reconstituting”) and renamed it the Dow Jones Rail Average.
+In the 1970s, the name was updated to the Dow Jones Transportation Average to cover air freight and other forms of transport.

 The Original 12 Dow Jones Stocks